eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 # Installing components individually for a Codewind remote deployment

 Codewind includes a CLI to simplify the installation process.
-You can find the `cwctl` CLI in your HOME directory under the path `~/.codewind/{version}`.
+Find the `cwctl` CLI in your HOME directory under the `~/.codewind/{version}` path.

-The command for installing components individually for a remote deployment with a new Keycloak and a new Codewind service is:
+Use this command to install components individually for a remote deployment with a new Keycloak and a new Codewind service:

 `cwctl --insecure install remote`